muhammadnawzad/kebabkhana/README.md

    - User password change
    - User management (admin only)

-2. **Kebabkhana**: This application is the main application that allows users to order kebabs online.
+2. **Kebabkhana**: This application is the main application that allows users to order kebab online.
 It provides the following features:
     - Item management (create, read, update, delete).
     - Batch management (create, read, update, delete) - A batch is a collection of orders for a specific day (usually every Thursdays).
     - Order management (create, read, update, delete).